Where Should I Put A Litter Box?

 (Not) Over the River and Through the Woods

-Let’s get this one out of the way first as this is one where a lot of owners put up some resistance.
-Placing your litter box in the furthest corner of your basement or in a distant closet is usually not a great plan.
+Placing your litter box in the furthest corner of your basement or in a distant closet is not a great plan.
+I know, I know.
+You probably don’t want to hear that.

 Why?
 Think about it like this: Pretend something happened to the sewer system in your neighborhood.
 There isn’t running water not only in your home but all your neighbors’ homes.
 The closest place that has running water, and thus functional toilets that the public can use, is about a mile away.
 To make matters worse, your car is broken so you have to walk there to go to the bathroom!